Fizzixnerd/ocaml-living/README.md

 1. One may provide their own logging function `log_leak`, which is passed an `string option` possibly containing the name of the leaked `Living_core.t`
 2. One may disable leak logging entirely by setting `should_log` to `false`.
-3. One may disable the safety net of preventing leaking of `Living_core.t`s which haven't been `unsafe_free`d.
-This is an optimization and only recommended if you're sure you got stuff right.
+3. One may disable the safety net of preventing leaking of `Living_core.t`s which haven't been `unsafe_free`d by setting `should_prevent_leaks` to false.
+This is an optimization and only recommended if you're sure you've got stuff right.
 Segfaults await the uncareful programmer.

+One my use default implementations of all of these things by accessing the `Living_core.Living_config_default` or even more simply by using the instantiated functor `Living_core.Default`.

+## Using the Library

+If you choose to use `Living` library in a project `Foo` then please _also_ make it a functor of type `module Living_core_intf.LIVING_CORE -> module FOO`.
+This way users of your module can configure the `LIVING_CORE` implementation used to agree with other libraries they are using.
+Some users might prefer to disable logging, to log to some special logger, or to disable safety after optimizing their usage, for example.
+However, I would imagine many bindings would prefer to not expose their explicit dependence on `Living` at _all_, so if this is the case feel free to configure the module yourself -- just know you might be limiting some specific class of users.
+An alternative is to provide a default implementation, as `Living_ctypes` and `Living_core` do.